albertattard/java-boot-camp/04 - Classes, Methods and Objects.md

 }
 ```

-Surprisingly enough this will print `0`, as shown next.
+Surprisingly enough, this will print `0` as shown next.

 ```bash
 The value of property a is: 0
 ```

 The property exists, but it has not yet been initialised.
-The property is not final for a purpose as this will behave differently.
+The property is not `final` for a purpose as this will behave differently.

 To help us visualise the problem, let's add some print outs at each stage.